gusfel/krikeyChallenge/README.md

 You will then be able to run the server using `localhost:3000/author` for a list of the top 10 best selling authors and `localhost:3000/author?author_name=[author name]` for the total sales of an author.
 Try using "Steven King" or "JK Rowling".

 ## Part 2B: API Performance
 In order to optimize performance I added a Node Cache caching system and indexes to the database.
-These indexes are in the schema.sql file and are automatically added to the database when it is set up in step 3 of Part 2A.
+These indexes are in the [schema.sql](https://github.com/gusfel/krikeyChallenge/blob/main/database/schema.sql) file and are automatically added to the database when it is set up in step 3 of Part 2A.

 ## Part 3: Build Docker Container and steps to deploy
-I currently don't know how to set up docker images, but know that I could have figured it out if given more time.
+I currently don't know how to set up Docker images, but know that I could have figured it out if given more time.
 I was going to attempt to set up a Dockerfile, but didn't want to give you an complete or incorrect product.